As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Blu-ray will always take advantage of the highest quality possible for videos and games.
 A company that relies on movies or games has access to the best equipment, talent, and setup.
 Plus, there’s really not that much to consider when creating Blu-ray content other than providing the most immersive experience a person could have.

 However, in a world of smart TVs connecting to video platforms where independent content creators produce their videos, 720p remains the industry standard.
-One reason for it is because it would take a massive investment in equipment to shoot 1080p videos, edit and render, for us to consume.
+One reason for it is that it would take a massive investment in equipment to shoot 1080p videos, edit and render, for us to consume.

 So, despite the growing number of companies that can create 1080p content and 720p TVs becoming less common, the technology that we have right now guarantees that there’ll be a place for 720p videos for the foreseeable future.